KrauseFx/krausefx.com/_posts/2018-02-15-trusting-sdks.md

 meta: {}
 ---

 Third-party SDKs can often easily be **modified** while you download them!
 Using a simple [person-in-the-middle attack](https://wikipedia.org/wiki/Man_in_the_middle_attack), anyone in the same network can insert malicious code into the SDK, and with that into your application, as a result running in your user's pockets.
-A person-in-the-middle attack in this context works by interfering network traffic and insert malicious code into the SDK.

 **31%** of the most popular closed-source iOS SDKs are vulnerable to this attack, as well as a total of **623 CocoaPods**.
 As part of this research I notified the affected parties, and submitted patches to CocoaPods to warn developers and SDK providers.